dmbarbour/wikilon/docs/AwelonLang.md

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`

 Secure hash resources may appear anywhwere an Awelon word may appear, and are interpreted relative to the local dictionary.
 For example, binaries use the same encoding as embedded texts, and their semantics ultimately depend on the local definitions for `zero`, `succ`, `null`, and `cons`.

-Awelon uses the 360-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 72 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet specialized to avoid conflicts with numbers or human meaningful words.
+Awelon uses the 320-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 64 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet specialized to avoid conflicts with numbers or human meaningful words.

 Some example hashes, chained from the word `test`:

-        HSjFNGRnqHpFFbPhlThmqCbqkmDSHCBlJNnmDPnDtnCpKHqtNgqhRMJG
-        BRqMkFknGGncjKTdrTGMjFFHlGlFmmGGNmcFGPSmGbstsLtpdJnhLNKS
-        NLsTsGdQrtFLfDtHJcmqDSmMsDRjnMpCFlkqGfLdgSRhFtTsGqhJrfNN
+        rmqJNQQmpNmKlkRtsbjnjdmbLQdpKqNlndkNKKpnGDLkmtQLPNgBBQTRrJgjdhdl
+        cctqFDRNPkprCkMhKbsTDnfqCFTfSHlTfhBMLHmhGkmgJkrBblNTtQhgkQGQbffF
+        bKHFQfbHrdkGsLmGhGNqDBdfbPhnjJQjNmjmgHmMntStsNgtmdqmngNnNFllcrNb
+        qLDGfKtQHhhTthNTDMMqDMDKnrCTpSSBHHBjDNtsKrTdNRGgtmtqQFTdGjsnfJDR

         Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
             encoding 0..31 respectively

 We can safely neglect the theoretical concern of secure hash collisions.
-Physical corruption of dictionaries is of greater concern in practice.
-If collision becomes a concern in the future, it is possible to transitively rewrite entire Awelon systems to use a more robust hash.
+Even if hash collision becomes a concern in the future, it is feasible to transitively rewrite entire Awelon systems to use a more robust hash.
+In practice, physical corruption should be a greater concern.
 I won't further belabor the issue.

 Awelon runtime systems must know where to seek secure hash resources, whether that be in a filesystem, database, web server, or content distribution network.
 Using *Stowage* annotations, Awelon runtime systems may also compute new secure hash resources during evaluation, treating this external space as a persistent virtual memory or a binary data server.

-Secure hash resources are frequently subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
-Conservative reference counting GC is simple and effective, due to the acyclic and high-latency nature of secure hash references.
+Secure hash resources are generally subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
+Conservative reference counting GC is simple and effective due to the acyclic and high-latency nature of secure hash resources.

 *Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
 Awelon systems should treat a secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
 Relevantly, Awelon systems should resist timing attacks that might leak secure hashes.

 ## Dictionary

 Awelon words are defined in a dictionary.
 Evaluation of Awelon code occurs in context of an immutable dictionary.
-Awelon doesn't specify the dictionary representation, but I imagine de-facto standards will arise around the import, export, sharing, and backup of dictionaries.
+Awelon doesn't specify a dictionary representation.
+I hope for de-facto standards to arise around the import, export, sharing, and backup of dictionaries, and potentially dictionaries as first-class values.

 Definitions for words must form a directed acyclic graph.
-Trivial cycles, such as `foo = foo`, should be treated as deleting the word from the dictionary.
-Non-trivial cycles should be treated as errors.
-Cyclic behavior or structure should instead use fixpoint combinators, cf. *Fixpoints and Loops* below.
+Cyclic behavior must use anonymous recursion via fixpoint combinators, cf. *Fixpoints and Loops* below.
+Assigning a trivial cycle such as `foo = foo` may be treated as equivalent to deleting word `foo` from the dictionary.

-Dictionaries will usually be manipulated through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem layer.
-The use of such a layer is also necessary to provide useful *Editable Views*.
+Dictionaries are usually manipulated through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem adapter.
+The use of such layers is also necessary to provide useful *Editable Views*.

 See also *Hierarchical Dictionaries*.
 Dictionaries may contain dictionaries.